scottishgovernment/resources.mygov.scot/digital-talent-development/scottish-digital-academy.md

 ## What are the benefits to our organisation?
 * increased capability to create industry leading services through service centred design
 * increased efficiency
-* consistency in learning, ways of working and the implementation of Digital Transformation programmes across the public sector
+* consistency in learning, ways of working and the implementation of digital transformation programmes across the public sector

 ## Why should you enrol on a course?
 Listen to (Director-General) Sarah Davidson's thoughts on the Scottish Digital Academy: [https://youtu.be/-siy1zmbtFI ](https://youtu.be/-siy1zmbtFI)